Skip to content

 3. “Critique Day” critiques count as assessment grades.

-5. Students are expected to complete 10 critiques on Critique day, though extra credit has been given to those students who go above and beyond to critique more.
+5. Students are expected to complete 10 critiques on Critique day, though extra credit is also given to those students who go above and beyond to critique more.

 6. When there are significantly more than 10 projects to be critiqued, students may be assigned a subset of the complete list so that every project has at least a few students provide their feedback.